-Starting a university Taekwondo club is hugely rewarding task that may over time give hundreds or even thousands of students the opportunity to enjoy Taekwondo.
-Creating a club will give you a great deal of management experience as one of your new club’s first committee members, gaining lots other skills which will look great on your CV.
+Starting a university taekwondo club is a hugely rewarding endeavour.
+Over the years to come your club may provide hundreds, even thousands of students the opportunity to start their Taekwondo journey.
+As one of your new club’s first committee members, creating a club will give you a great deal of management experience and other skills which will serve you well – and look great on your CV.
 Running a university club is hard work and will take many hours of your time, but your students’ union, sports department and the BSTF are all here to provide advice and help you to get started.

 Where to begin?

 First, take a look at what sports clubs and societies already exist at your university.
 Learn about how clubs are constituted, and how they are funded and organised within your university.
 Unlike sports clubs outside of universities that are owned by their coaches, university clubs are managed by an elected student committee who work with their sports department/athletic union, and the coach is an employee of the club or university.
 You club will need a constitution (your university will probably provide you a template, or search for the constitution of an existing and similar club) in which you set out your aims and the processes by which the club will be managed.

 Second, take a good look at your student union website for guides on opening a new club and contact your club development officer or athletic union president to discuss your plan with them, ideally arrange a face-to-face meeting with them.
 There will be paperwork involved, and there is a slightly different process at every university, but most departments have staff or volunteers who will be able to help.